 In looking to the bottom of the table, the reason why ‘in respondent’s office’ performs the worst in the ranking is because of its extremes:

-- Speed: Because of the onerous requirements, fewer respondents are willing to participate in this type of study, making it slower to recruit for.
+Speed: Because of the onerous requirements, fewer respondents are willing to participate in this type of study, making it slower to recruit.

 That the least popular in-person methodology also scores the lowest across the variables of speed, cost and difficulty supports the theory that these are the variables researchers consider most when choosing what type of study to conduct.

-4. Does this mean fast, cheap and easy is best?
+4. Does this mean fast, cheap and easy are best?

-Fast, cheap and easy have long been ultimate goals across industries and implementations.
-However, they do not account for ‘value of insights,’ ie: the output.
+Fast, cheap, and easy have long been ultimate goals across industries and implementations.
+However, they do not account for the ‘value of insights,’ ie: the output.

 When considering ‘what is best,’ it is prudent to consider the output alongside the input, as it is the reason we conduct the study in the first place.

-In this scenario, you might expect (and would definitely hope) the In Respondent’s Office study would deliver considerably better insights to justify its slow speed, high cost and difficulty to complete.
-However, many researchers would conclude that the high cost, slowness and difficulty would erode the additional benefit this methodology would deliver over it’s faster, cheaper and easier counterpart.
+In this scenario, you might expect (and would definitely hope) that the In Respondent’s Office study would deliver considerably better insights to justify its slow speed, high cost, and difficulty to complete.
+However, many researchers would conclude that the high cost, slowness, and difficulty would erode the additional benefit this methodology would deliver over its faster, cheaper, and easier counterpart.

 5. So, what is best?

-*To validate the claim that UX Research is growing, we can look to the The Bureau of Labor Statistics.
-UX Researchers are included in the ‘Market Research Analysts ’ category or the ‘Web Developers ’ category, where there has been exceptional growth over the last decade.
+*To validate the claim that UX Research is growing, we can look to The Bureau of Labor Statistics.
+UX Researchers are included in the ‘Market Research Analysts’ category or the ‘Web Developers’ category, where there has been exceptional growth over the last decade.